How to Resolve Oracle Connection Issues

 However, it's not.

-By far, the most common question I receive in my Introduction to Oracle SQL course is how to connect to the database.
+By far, the most common question I receive in my Oracle courses is how to connect to the database.
 There were quite a few steps involved in 11g, but now that Oracle Express has released 18c, there are a few more issues that appear.

 This article explains what Oracle connection issues may occur and how to fix them.